baight/CDZPopMenuView/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-## Requirements

-## Installation

-CDZPopMenuView is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:

 ![Image text](https://raw.githubusercontent.com/baight/CDZPopMenuView/master/Example/Example.gif)

 ```objective-c